 Telephone: +44 (0) 1793 788069

-Dr Jonathan Fennell joined the Air Power Studies team in the Defence Studies Department as a Lecturer in March 2009 and is now based at the Joint Services Command and Staff College.
-Prior to this he worked as a management consultant at Credo Business Consulting LLP in London.
-His professional experience has also included a term as a Teaching Fellow in Defence Studies at the JSCSC.
-Jonathan was awarded a Doctorate (2008) and a Masters (2003) in History from the University of Oxford after completing a History and Politics Degree at University College Dublin (2002).
+Dr Jonathan Fennell is a Senior Lecturer in Defence Studies at King’s College London.
+He joined the Defence Studies Department in 2009; prior to this he worked as a management consultant in the City in London.
+Jonathan was awarded a Doctorate in 2008 and a Masters in 2003 in History from the University of Oxford after completing a History and Politics Degree at University College Dublin (2002).
 He also studied History as an Erasmus Scholar at Université Lumière Lyon II in 2000-2001.
-His extracurricular activities include chairing Jacari, a University of Oxford Charity established for over 50 years.

 Dr Fennell is happy to supervise PhD students in the following broad subject areas:

 • Applied History